 If your interest in genealogy is just a hobby and all you want is to increase your knowledge.

-Earning income from your genealogy hobby is a different breed of dog.
+Earning income from your genealogy hobby is a different kettle of fish.

-The qualifications required range from certificate courses to university degrees.
+The qualifications can range from certificate courses to university degrees.

 What Genealogy Courses are Available